dmcomm/dmcomm-project/dmscope/README.md

 The line of text at the top of the Pygame window shows where you are in the history, and the short description of the result.

+The second line shows the operating parameters reported on the `p:` row (see the main README for details).

-The next section is a frequency plot of the voltages detected - the most common voltages should be in the green areas, with nothing in the red.
+With older versions of the `dmcomm` sketch, the second line instead shows a frequency plot of the voltages detected - the most common voltages should be in the green areas, with nothing in the red.
 The orange area is probably OK, depending on the USB voltage.

-The main section is the digital trace, of signal level against time, split across multiple rows.
+The main section is the trace, of signal level against time, split across multiple rows.
 Each pixel horizontally on the image represents 200 microseconds.
 There are also some coloured dots to mark events:

 * Cyan: non-bit stages of receiving
 * Magenta: receiving failed
 * Green: non-bit stages of sending
-* White: finished receiving bit 0; about to send bit 0 (this is inconsistent and may be changed soon)
+* White: detected the falling edge of bit 0; about to send bit 0
-* Yellow: finished receiving bit 1; about to send bit 1 (ditto)
+* Yellow: detected the falling edge of bit 1; about to send bit 1
 * Red: unknown event

 ## Windows